Multirious/bevy_tween/README.md

 See changelog [here](CHANGELOG.md).

 ## Features
-- **Ergonomic and user-friendly API**: You can always spawn the animator manually but this crate provide APIs that abstracted over most boilerplate code.
-  Animation can be built using the builder with function combinators.
+- **Ergonomic and user-friendly API**: This crate provides functional animation framework, inspired by [nom](https://crates.io/crates/nom) and other functional languages, which allows for declarative animation.
   <details>
   <summary>Example</summary>